leqis/CS362-004-U2018/projects/songle/dominion/READM.md

-songle assignment 4.
+songle assignment 5.
-Type "make randomtestresults" to run
+Type "make randomtestresults" to run the random tests Type "make unittestresults" to run the unit tests
 Type "make clean" to clean